-14. In its memorandum entitled "Post adjustment classification memo" dated 12 May 2017, the ICSC indicated that Geneva was one of the duty stations whose post adjustment multipliers had been revised as a result of cost-of-living surveys.
+- 14. In its memorandum entitled "Post adjustment classification memo" dated 12 May 2017, the ICSC indicated that Geneva was one of the duty stations whose post adjustment multipliers had been revised as a result of cost-of-living surveys.
 The post adjustment multiplier was set at 67.1.
-The memorandum also indicated that staff serving in Geneva before 1 May 2017 would receive a personal transitional allowance (PTA), which would be revised in August 2017.3

-15. Following the issuance of the broadcast, Geneva-based organizations expressed concerns regarding the cost of living surveys and post adjustment matters.

-16. On 10 July 2017, OSLA, acting on behalf of 21 UNOPS Applicants, filed management evaluation requests against the same decision in the event the ICSC is deemed not a technical body.
-The present application was filed without awaiting the result of the management evaluation.

-17. On 18 July 2017, at its 85th Session, the ICSC determined that its earlier measures would not be implemented as originally proposed.

-18. On 19 July 2017 an article was posted on the Geneva intranet by the Department of Management indicating that a new decision of the ICSC had amended the Commission's earlier decision with regard to the post-adjustment in
+The memorandum also indicated that staff serving in Geneva before 1 May 2017 would receive a personal transitional allowance (PTA), which would be revised in August 2017.3 - 15.
+Following the issuance of the broadcast, Geneva-based organizations expressed concerns regarding the cost of living surveys and post adjustment matters. - 16.
+On 10 July 2017, the Applicants filed management evaluation requests against the same decision however only "in the event the ICSC is deemed not a technical body".
+The present application was filed without awaiting the result of the management evaluation. - 17.
+On 18 July 2017, at its 85th Session, the ICSC determined that its earlier measures would not be implemented as originally proposed. - 18.
+On 19 July 2017 an article was posted on the Geneva intranet by the Department of Management indicating that a new decision of the ICSC had amended the Commission's earlier decision with regard to the post-adjustment in Geneva, to the effect that there would be no post adjustment-related reduction in net remuneration for serving staff members until 1 February 2018, and that from February 2018, the decrease in the post adjustment would be less than originally expected.
+4 This was followed by a broadcast on 20 July 2017 by the UNOG Director-General which also indicated that a further decision of the ICSC had amended their earlier decision and that "[f]urther detailed information on implementation of the reduction in the post adjustment for Geneva will be communicated in due course.5

-2 Application, annex 1.
+2 Application, Annex 1.

-3 Reply para.
-9; Annexes 4 and 5.
+3 Reply para 9; Annexes 4 and 5.